aiokitchen/aiomisc/docs/source/io.rst

 This is the way to working with files based on threads.
 It's very similar to `aiofiles`_ project and same limitations.

-Of course you can use `aiofile`_ project for this.
-But it's not a silver bullet and has OS API related limitations.
+Of course, you can use `aiofile`_ project for this.
+But it's not a silver bullet and has OS API-related limitations.

 In general, for light loads, I would advise you to adhere to the following rules:

 * If reading and writing small or big chunks from files with random access is the main task in your project, use `aiofile`_.
 * Otherwise use this module or `aiofiles`_
-* If the main task is read large chunks of files for processing, both of the above methods are not optimal cause you will switch context each IO operation, it's often suboptimal for file cache and you will lost execution time for context switches.
+* If the main task is to read large chunks of files for processing, both of the above methods are not optimal cause you will switch context each IO operation, it's often suboptimal for file cache and you will be lost execution time for context switches.
 In case for thread-based IO executor implementation thread context switches cost might be more expensive than IO operation time in summary.

-  Just try pack all blocking staff in separate functions and call it in a thread pool, see example bellow:
+  Just try pack all blocking staff in separate functions and call it in a thread pool, see the example bellow:

   .. code-block:: python
      :name: test_io_file_threaded